conformal/xombrero/README.md

     *O [any text]

 is found.
 Folders can be nested.
+Folders can be deleted with :favedit (including the matching *O line), favorites which where inside the deleted folder will move one level up.
+Folders must be created and adminstrated with an external tool, usually $EDITOR.

 Convert from google chrome export: